 A recent Viewpoint discusses the Comac C919 and highlights how China's entry into aviation began six years after the Wright Brothers, when Feng Ru flew the first aircraft design by the Chinese (AW&ST Jan.
 13, p.
 50).
 Photographs of this craft show it to be a close variant of existing aircraft of the day—a pusher-powered biplane with tricycle gear and “Four Starting wheels.”
 I'm not sure what this was, but certainly it was meant to be an improvement over the models of the day.
 It ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Gaze Back To See The Future".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Gaze Back To See The Future".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.